jw120/toy-rxjs/README.md

 ## TODO

-* concat - upgrade code and work out tests
+* concat
+ - can we switch to using subscribe so we get proper termination
+ - why does async not work?
 * add asserrtNever to switches
 * support thisArg in map?
 * Add a hot observable